Chiirali/cas-data-science-sleep-analysis/README.md

 ### Impact Moon

-The moon phases does not seem to have a significant influence on my sleep:
+The moon phases do not seem to have a significant influence on my sleep:

 ![moon](images/impact-moon.png)